chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 💡 Bike Racks have had the highest sales revenue in the past 12 months, indicating strong market demand.

 #### Query 2️⃣: Calc % YoY growth rate by SubCategory & release top 3 cat with highest grow rate.
 Can use metric: quantity_item.
 Round results to 2 decimal
+> To calculate the year-over-year (YoY) growth rate by subcategory and determine which subcategories are on the top 3 by their growth rates using the metric quantity_item
 ```sql
 with qty_data as (
     select